Today nearly 95% of consumers read reviews before making a purchase. (source)

-In the last 4 months, we received 1,801 reviews and little over 91% of clients are happy, which is fantastic!
+In the last four months, we received 1,801 reviews, and little over 91% of clients are happy, which is fantastic!

-The other 8-9% get contacted right away.
-Later we know which providers need to be contacted or deactivated from the platform.
+The other 8-9% get contacted right away, and later we know which providers need to be contacted or deactivated from the platform.

 Even though most people never rate the service, our rating system still generates 3x the amount of reviews, compared to all the other systems we’ve used before we built this one.

 As mentioned above, it’s because we ask for a review when they visit the app on top of an email notification being sent to them.